invaders-xx/filament-nested-list/README.md

 ```

 This plugin provides a convenient method called `nestedListColumns()` that you can use to add the required columns for
-the
-tree structure to your table more easily.
+the nested list structure to your table more easily.
 Here's an example:

 ```
 Schema::create('product_categories', function (Blueprint $table) {